godotc/toys/README.md

 # toys

-A repository of toys for stash files or synchronization in multiple place, which codes in  numerous langs.
+A repository of toys which for myself to stash temp files or synchronization in multiple places.
+This repo contains some codes in  multiple langs.

-You can ignore this repo most of the time.
-Because most of files just are testing or demo script on what I leaned, and some directries are organizae with no meaning and no rule.
-Maybe some test demo, which I just settup and don't know when to fullfill.
+You can ignore this repo in most of the time.
+Because most of files here were just for testing or  practice's demo script about what I leaned, and some directries were not  organizaed with some meanings or specific rules.
+Maybe some test demo, which I just settup it once upon a time, and then just forgget to continue coding and didn't know when to fullfill it.
 So there are a bunch of semi-finish projects.

 But if you rummage through it...
-Maybe can see a lot of funny or maybe useful  sample or test what made by me.
+Maybe can find seral funny things  or maybe useful  sample or test what made by me.